Transatel/cleanflux/README.md

 #### About InfluxDB Retention Policy Intervals

-When defining an InfluxDB retention policy, you must prec a retention duration interval.
+When defining an InfluxDB retention policy, you must precise a retention duration interval.

 To maximize the rendered precision, we recommend intervals that match Grafana predefined ranges.